Beacon hebrew Alliance Bylaws

 Section 5: Any member of the Board may be removed by a vote of two-thirds of the remaining Board.

-Section 7: The Board will ensure that all officers, members of the Board and employees of the Synagogue are covered by a bond and/or Directors and Officers Insurance, the premium for which is to be paid by the Congregation.
+Section 7: The Board will ensure that all Officers, members of the Board, and employees of the Synagogue are covered by a bond and/or Directors and Officers Insurance, the premium for which is to be paid by the Congregation.

 Section 8: Except as otherwise required hereby or by law, no contract will be entered into on behalf of the Congregation without the approval of the Board, with final oversight by the President, or pursuant to rules approved by the Board.
+The approval of expenditures and the signing of checks shall be subject to procedures adopted by the Board.

 Section 9: The Board will enact such policies, including conflict of interest policies, as may be required by law.

-Section 10: The Board will establish rules for the issuance of checks and any documents to be signed by officers of the Congregation.
+Section 10: The Board will establish rules for the issuance of checks and any documents to be signed by Officers of the Congregation.

-Section 11: The officers of the Congregation will be:
+Section 11: The Officers of the Congregation will be:

 VICE-PRESIDENT: the Vice-President will: fulfill general Board member responsibilities; work with the President to ensure that Board members are fulfilling their roles; oversee the functioning of committees, and work with the President to appoint committee membership and leadership; carry out special assignments as requested by the President; understand the responsibilities of the President and be able to perform these duties in the President’s absence.